ignorant05/Simple-Obstacle-Avoiding-Car/README.md

-# Obstacle-Avoiding Robot with L298N Motor Driver and Ultrasonic Sensor
+# Simple Obstacle-Avoiding Car with L298N Motor Driver and Ultrasonic Sensor

-This project implements an obstacle-avoiding robot using an Arduino Uno R3, L298N motor driver, and HC-SR04 ultrasonic sensor.
+This project implements an obstacle-avoiding Car using an Arduino Uno R3, L298N motor driver, and HC-SR04 ultrasonic sensor.
 The robot detects obstacles and automatically adjusts its movements by rotating or moving forward.
 It is powered by four AA batteries and controlled via a switch.

 ## Features